Energy Transfer LP (ET) Shares Down Despite Recent Market Volatility

 Conclusion

 To sum up, Energy Transfer LP (ET) has seen a mixed performance recently.
 Analysts have differing views on the stock, with some seeing it as a “buy” and others as a “hold”.
-It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.
+It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.